alexnava86/alexnava86/README.md

 ---

-### :nerd_face: Bio
+### :pencil: Bio
-I'm a :video_game:&#8201;Game Developer/Software Engineer :computer: from Texas:cowboy_hat_face:.
-I'm currently developing an indie game with a friend of mine titled "Adventure Game".
-You can read more about it on the <a href="https://github.com/alexnava86/AdventureGame">GitHub repo</a>, or by visiting <a href="https://alexnava86.com/">my page</a>.
-For now, I work as a Graphic Design/Web Admin for a local printing company :printer: though I am actively seeking opportunities as a game or software developer.
+Hello world!
+I'm a :computer:Software Engineer/Web Developer:globe_with_meridians: from Texas:cowboy_hat_face:.
+I am proficient in a wide array of technologies and tools, including C#, .NET(dotNet), Unity3D, C, Java, JavaScript, Bash/Shell Scripting, HTML/CSS, SQL, Git, as well as 3D modeling and graphic design tools.
+I have a strong foundation in computer science and technology, and I'm passionate about developing robust software and web applications.
+I'm also currently developing a video game with a friend of mine titled "Adventure Game".
+You can read more about it on the <a href="https://github.com/alexnava86/AdventureGame">GitHub repo</a>, or by <a href="https://alexnava86.com/">visiting my page</a>.
+I'm currently seeking new opportunities to utilize my knowledge and skill set.
+I'm optimistic about the future and am excited to see what it will bring, let's build something great together.

 - :art::paintbrush: I'm also an artist.
-Check out some of my work <a href="https://alexnava86.com/Art/">here</a>.
+You can check out some of my work <a href="https://alexnava86.com/Art/">here on my site</a>.
 - :guitar::musical_keyboard: I enjoy playing music.
 - :earth_americas::books: In my free time, I love listening to podcasts and learning about world history and different cultures.
 - :jp::japanese_castle: 私も暇なときに日本語を勉強しま、でもまだあまり上手じゃありません。